emilypmendez/user-search/README.md

 ## Design Decisions

 - The wireframe provided a great reference for determining parent and child components.
-- Functionality is carried throughout the app components infrastructure.
+- The functionality is throughout the app infrastructure.

 ## Future Improvements (with more time)
 - UX: I would develop a photo within the contact card with inline styling.
 - UX: I would import real photos to fill in the placeholder image.
 - UX: I would filter for email address instead of the requested information of this exercise.
+- Modularity: I did not have time to build parent and child components as originally intended.

 ================================================